teremterem/MiniAgents/README.md

 calculates the sha256 of the content of the message and is used as the id of the `Messages` (or any other `Frozen` model) much like there are commit hashes in git.

-## Features
+## Some other features

 - Define agents as simple Python functions decorated with `@miniagent`
 - Integrate with OpenAI and Anthropic LLMs using `openai_agent` and `anthropic_agent`
-- Built on top of the `Promising` library (a library inside of a library) for managing asynchronous operations
+- Built on top of the `Promising` library (which is a library built directly inside this library 🙂) for managing asynchronous operations
 - Asynchronous promise-based programming model with `Promise` and `StreamedPromise`
 - Hooks to persist messages as they are sent/received
 - Typing with Pydantic for validation and serialization of messages